J.C. "Sonny" Gilbert

 Birding and wildlife viewing: Louisiana black bear frequent J.C.
 “Sonny” Gilbert WMA; reported sightings have been increasing.
 Black bear research is ongoing on this WMA.

-Birders often observe bald eagles and their nests in the area.
 Many neotropical birds visit the WMA every year, and the area is home to large numbers of passerine birds.

 Hiking: There are three nature trails on J.C.
 “Sonny” Gilbert WMA.
 The Big Creek Hiking Trail, located on the north end of the WMA, winds through 7 miles of stands of mature mixed pine hardwoods and passes many scenic points of interest including several waterfalls.
 Hikers should be aware this trail is rugged and best suited for the physically fit.
 St. Mary`s Falls Trail is also located on the north end of the WMA; it is a 1-3/4-mile trail through upland mixed pine hardwoods and passes several smaller waterfalls and scenic views.
 The Rock Falls Trail is located on the south end of the WMA; it is a 1-1/2 mile trail though through mature stands of mixed pine hardwoods.
 The waterfall along this trail measures near 17 feet and is reported to be one of the tallest in the state.
 These three trails offer some of the best wildlife viewing opportunities and natural beauty in the state.

 The unique habitat on J.C.
 “Sonny” Gilbert WMA supports a diversity of plants and animals, including rare and endangered species.